 - Asthenia, abnormal weakness in the muscles, over the entire body.

 This is not an all-inclusive list.
 If you notice discomforts see your doctor without delay, so that medical attention can be given in time to avert any potential health crisis.

-Risperdal (risperidone) is recommended to be tapered down gradually over sudden cessation, unless the latter is needed to avert death due to allergic or other severe reaction.
+Risperdal withdrawal is recommended to be done gradually rather than attempting sudden cessation unless the latter is needed to avert death due to allergic or other severe reactions.

 The most commonly reported withdrawal symptoms include:

 - Somnolence, sleeping for inordinately long periods or unusually deep sleep

 Other withdrawal symptoms included these more severe ones: